AznIronMan/Limitless-OldVB/README.txt

 - added placeholder label for system testing fields to be displayed
 - added language table to database and default database
 - added multiverse, language, and misc field for characters in database
+- added about, donate, exit, update, and options modules and removed them from main
+- transfer of mini modules from main to respective locations in progress

 [PREVIOUS UPDATES]